 For all other marking teachers are free to use pink/green comments if they chose, though this is not a requirement, a comment will suffice, though any positive feedback should be justified (rather than simply 'well done').
-Teachers should mark in black pen (preferably not biro).
-We also have a marking code to ensure consistency of approach throughout the school (see appendix 1).
-Not all of these codes may be used with younger pupils.
+Teachers should mark in pink and green when focus marking and black pen at all other times.
+We also have a marking code to ensure consistency of approach throughout the school (see appendix 1) and a grammergrammar marking code (see appendix 2).
+Not all of these codes may be used with younger pupils and will be used as appropriate to the task and learning objective.